 The CE marking shall be affixed visibly, legibly and indelibly to the apparatus or to its data plate.

-Further details on CE marking and potential exemptions from the marking requirements on the product (like “not possible or not warranted on account of the nature of the product”) are given in the Blue Guide section 4.5.1.
+Further details on CE marking and potential exemptions from the marking requirements on the product (like “not possible or not warranted on account of the nature of the product”) are given in the Blue Guide section 4.5.1 "CE marking".

 When use is made of the exemption provided by Article 19(1) not to apply the requirements of articles 6 to 12 and articles 14 to 18 in the case of apparatus which is intended for incorporation into a particular fixed installation and is otherwise not made available on the market, it is not allowed to affix the CE marking to this apparatus to attest compliance with the EMCD.
 In this case CE marking may however be required to show conformity to other Directives.